Known for its strength and fresh, timeless look, French linen is a favorite among designers and manufacturers of home textiles.

 What many may not realize is that French farmers have been perfecting this sowing process for many generations.
 In fact, as one of the oldest textiles, linen itself dates back nearly 5,000 years.

 Here is how linen is made:

 After sowing is completed, it takes approximately 100 days until the flax plant is ready for harvest.

 Retting occurs, which is the act of placing the flax in water before being taken out to dry.
 This allows the fibers of the plant to be more easily separated, with the leaves, seeds and fibers located inside the dried stems of the flax plant removed.

 Scutching further loosens the flax fibers.
 This process involves metal rollers crushing the woody part of the stalk.
 Fibers are removed, and other parts of the plant are set aside for other purposes, such as making paper.

 Natural fibers are then heckled.
 This process separates the short fibers using a combing technique, leaving behind the long flax fibers.

 Fibers are then spun into yarn before being woven into a textile product.

 Popular Uses of French Linen

 Certain types of linen are also more likely to be associated with certain types of products.
 For example, damask linen is more delicate and often resembles embroidery.
-This type of design is used for drapery and upholstery, as well as other home textile pieces like linen napkins and tablecloths.
+This type of design is used for drapery and upholstery, as well as other home textiles pieces like linen napkins and tablecloths.